Hysterectomy in Dallas, TX

 Different Surgical Approaches

-There are also a few different ways to perform a hysterectomy.
+According to Standford Medicine there are also a few different ways to perform a hysterectomy.
 The method chosen will depend upon the patient’s particular case, as well as the surgeon’s training and experience with various techniques.

 - Open surgery: Traditionally, hysterectomies are completed as an open surgery, also known as an abdominal hysterectomy.
 This particular procedure involves making a 5-7 inch incision in the lower abdomen, which the surgeon will use to access the uterus and remove it entirely.